DETAILED ACTION

 In regards to instant claims 15-18, since the composition of the prior art comprises substantially the same saccharide prebiotic as claimed, the composition of the prior art necessarily has the properties recited in claims 15-18.

-In regards to instant claims 19 and 20 reciting wherein the composition is in an amount sufficient to decrease the gene expression of one or more inflammatory biomarker in oral keratinocytes, as noted in the instant specification, the amount of saccharide prebiotic is about 0.5%, 1% or 2%.
+In regards to instant claims 19 and 20 reciting wherein the composition is in an amount sufficient to decrease the gene expression of one or more inflammatory biomarker in oral keratinocytes, as noted in the instant specification on page 4, the amount of saccharide prebiotic is about 0.5%, 1% or 2%.
 Steller discloses the amount of saccharide prebiotic is 0.1% to 5%.
 As such, since the prior art comprises substantially the same amount of saccharide prebiotic as the claimed invention, the composition of the prior art is in an amount sufficient to decrease the gene expression of one or more inflammatory biomarker in oral keratinocytes.

 Response to Arguments